VEMILab/Statler/README.md

 ![Media Ecology Project Image](/media/mep-banner.png)

-Statler is a server app for storing and retrieving rich annotations for video, and was created for the [Media Ecology Project](https://sites.dartmouth.edu/mediaecology/).
+Statler is a server app for storing and retrieving rich annotations for video, created for the [Media Ecology Project](https://sites.dartmouth.edu/mediaecology/).
 It is a companion to [Waldorf](https://github.com/seieibob/Waldorf), which serves as the frontend.

 ## Setup